okami101/vuetify-admin/packages/docs/guide/tutorial.md

 </script>
 ```

 But now you have an ugly full json object.
 How can we stringify it ?
-2 options : either locally by using `itemText` prop or globally which is recommended as it will apply for all cases, notably autocomplete, referencable choices, etc. Just set the `label` property at the resource level.
+2 options : either locally by using `itemText` prop or globally which is recommended as it will apply for all cases, notably autocomplete, choices, CRUD default page titles, etc. Just set the `label` property at the resource level.
 Note as it can be a function callback that take a valid resource object as argument.
 We will set it for both `posts` and `users` :

 **`src/resources/index.js`**